shawnbrown/datatest/docs/tutorial/reference-data.rst

 5.8 million so the percent error is only +1.3%.

 Since we're comparing detailed *counts* against summary *estimates*, a small percent error is entirely acceptable.
-To relect this decision in our tests, we will allow a percent error of ±3%:
+To reflect this decision in our tests, we will allow a percent error of ±3%:

 .. tabs::